lounge-chair/Dans-Drivers/README.md

 Hello!
 You've reached my personal collection of drivers I've written for various components and microcontrollers.
 Below you will find descriptions of the drivers and links to the components.

 *Note: Many of these drivers also initialize a designated serial communication peripheral.
 These peripherals were chosen based on the schematics of the daughterboards utilized in my projects, as well as peripheral availability.
-While I'm certain you can get something out of this code even if you choose to use a different peripheral (if only as a "jumping-off point" for your own approach), you may need to edit the code (mainly the inits) to make it work for your microcontroller.*
+While I'm certain you can get something out of this code even if you choose to use a different peripheral (if perhaps only as a "jumping-off point" for your own approach), you may need to edit the code (mainly the inits) to make it work for your microcontroller.*

 ## MSP432 Drivers
 These drivers were written with TI's MSP432P401R microcontroller in mind, but they should work with any MSP432-family microcontroller.